alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 ## Settings ##

 Because Elite’s keyboard handling is … weird you’ll have to set the key to use for pasting text into Elite:Dangerous.
-If you are using a “standard” QWERT[YZ] layout, you will have to change it back to `v`.
-It’s defaulting to `p` because that’s the key that is in `v`’s place on my keyboard layout, Neo2.
+If you are not using a “standard” QWERT[YZ] layout, you will have to change it back to the key that is physically in the place where `v` would be on QWERTY.

 For other settings, see the [Configuration Variables](#Configuration-Variables) section.